Black Lives Matter SPI

 She currently resides in Chicago with her daughter, where she enjoys weightlifting, playing piano and learning Spanish.

-Tiffani Saunders joined Memorial Health as Equity, Diversity and Inclusion Consultant in July 2021.
+Tiffani Saunders has worked in health care since July 2021.
 Prior to that, she was lecturer of Sociology and African American Studies at University of Illinois Springfield for 10 years.
 There, she was a leading voice for DEI considerations in teaching and faculty recruitment; she also co-chaired the Chancellor's Anti-Racism and Social Justice Task Force.
 Tiffani is an avid volunteer, giving her time and expertise to organizations, boards, panels, and workshops.
 She is committed to making the world around her more equal, more just, and more accessible.
 Her career and volunteering work toward that goal.